Bake Play Smile

 There’s nothing quite like a warming bowl of soup in the cooler months.
 And this chicken and mushroom soup with cream is a real belly-warmer!
 With a rich aroma and bold mushroom flavour, this is a soup you will want to eat all winter long.

 There’s not a lot of prep work involved in making this dish and everything is ready in just 30 minutes (and that’s mostly hands-off time!).
 Perfect for busy nights or when you need something cosy and comforting with minimal effort.
-A complete meal on its own, you can also pair it with some fresh crusty bread, grilled cheese sandwiches or savoury scones or muffins for an extra filling meal.
+A complete meal on its own, you can also pair it with some fresh crusty bread, grilled cheese sandwiches or savoury scones or savoury muffins for an extra filling meal.

 Mushrooms are one of my favourite ingredients to cook with.
 Their flavour is so rich and earthy and they add a powerhouse of flavour and depth to recipes like this chicken and mushroom risotto or pasta dishes, as well as this deliciously creamy soup.

-And if the cooler weather has hit and you need more warming soup recipes, try this broccoli and cauliflower soup or potato and leek soup or basically anything from this collection of soup recipes!
+And if the cooler weather has hit and you need more warming soup recipes, try this broccoli and cauliflower soup or potato and leek soup or basically anything from this collection of the best soup recipes!

 Why You're Going To Love This Recipe